Guglielmo Borremans: Life

 The Duke of Peschiolanciano clearly had a close relationship with the artist.
 He likely invited Borremans to design the plates included in the Duke’s book on equestrianism called Pietra Paragone de cavalieri published in Naples in 1711.
-This book contains many plates relating to equestrianism that were cut by the prominent Napolitan engraver Francesco De Grado after Borremans' designs.
+This book contains many plates relating to equestrianism that were cut by the prominent Neapolitan engraver Francesco De Grado after Borremans' designs.
 The book also includes portraits, 14 of which are equestrian portraits and 14 are bust portraits.
-It is possibly that the reference in the Duke’s poem to portraits by Borremans relates to these designs for his Pietra Paragone de cavalieri.
+It is possible that the reference in the Duke’s poem to portraits by Borremans relates to these designs for his Pietra Paragone de cavalieri.

 Borremans moved to Sicily where he was recorded in Palermo in 1714 when he was commissioned to paint a fresco on the ceiling of the church of Our Lady of the Vault.
-In Sicily he received multiple commissions to decorate the local churches and the palazzi of prominent personalities.
+In Sicily, he received multiple commissions to decorate the local churches and the palazzi of prominent personalities.
 He also painted many canvases.
 He must have operated a large workshop.
 He worked in various locations in Sicily outside Palermo including Nicosia, Catania, Enna, Caltanissetta, Buccheri, Caccamo and Alcamo.
-One of his largest projects were the decorations of the Chiesa di San Ranieri e dei Santi Quaranta Martiri Pisani in Palermo, a commission he commenced in 1725.
-In this church he used a profusion of gold and stucco to create one of the richest and most lavish Baroque decorations in Sicily.
+One of his largest projects was the decorations of the Chiesa di San Ranieri e dei Santi Quaranta Martiri Pisani in Palermo, a commission he commenced in 1725.
+In this church, he used a profusion of gold and stucco to create one of the richest and most lavish Baroque decorations in Sicily.
 This is the only work he signed with a signature which refers to his homeland: "Guglielmus Borremans Antuerpiensis Pinxit" ('Painted by Willem Borremans of Antwerp').

 In Palermo, he painted in 1733-34 some rooms of the archbishop's palace, which have been partially preserved.
 He worked on a number of secular projects.
-He was involved in the decoration of some aristocratic buildings, culminating in the frescos on the ceiling of the main gallery of the Palazzo dei Principi di Cattolica in Palermo.
+He was involved in decorating some aristocratic buildings, culminating in the frescos on the ceiling of the main gallery of the Palazzo dei Principi di Cattolica in Palermo.
 In 1733 he was called as an expert to settle a dispute between the two Sicilian painters, Venerando Costanza and Pietro Paolo Vasta, who were competing for the decoration of the interior of the Cathedral of Acireale.
 He decided in favour of Vasta.
 He was himself involved in a similar competition with Olivio Sòzzi over the decoration of the Cathedral of Alcamo.
 He won thanks to the support of the patrons.

 Still in Sicily, he also frescoed the Church of John the Apostle, Piazza Armerina.

 In the latter part of his life Borremans slowed down the hectic pace of his activities and fewer works are documented during this period.
 Borremans died on 17 April 1744 and was buried in the Capuchin Church in Palermo.